 Adversary claims must be filed within 60 days of the first meeting of creditors.
 If a claim is not filed in that time, the debt in question will be discharged.
 Our attorneys have a complete understanding of adversary proceedings, and we can help you achieve a favorable resolution, either in litigation in Bankruptcy Court or in a negotiated settlement.

 Our bankruptcy lawyers can protect your interests in any adversary proceedings whether you are the creditor or debtor.
-Call or e-mail our office today to schedule your initial consultation.
+Contact our office today to schedule your initial consultation by calling (718) 522-0009.
 Hablamos español.